ahw0/Database-RisiKo/README.md

 # Physical Design
 ## Implementation Details

-Some project implementation details will be modified in order to make the most of the functionality of the DBMS Oracle XE 11g.
+Some project implementation details will be modified to make the most of the functionality of the DBMS Oracle XE 11g.
 Because Oracle does not implement the boolean type, this has been simulated with a character (CHAR).
 If it is necessary instead, represent a value chosen between a set well defined, you have chosen to use a numeric value.